HabitatFramework/TechnicalGuide/database/database.rst

 	export_name
 		The name which will be displayed in the 'Export Format' drop-down list.

-Once a new export format has been added to the 'exports' table the fields to be included in the export must be added to the 'export_fields' table.
+Once a new export format has been added to the 'exports' table the fields to be included in the export must be added to the 'exports_fields' table.

 .. index::
-	single: Export Tables; Export Fields
+	single: Export Tables; Exports Fields

 .. _exports_fields: